meltano/meltano/docs/src/docs/quickstart.md

 ## Selecting Entities

 Data sources can contain a LOT of different entities, and you might not want Meltano to pull every data source into your dashboard.
-In this step, you can choose which to include.
+In this step, you can choose which to include by clicking the "Edit Selections" button of an installed extractor.

 Do this in the Meltano UI under "Pipelines" in *Step 2, Entities*. [http://localhost:5000/pipelines/entities](http://localhost:5000/pipelines/entities)